Asana/node-asana/README.md

 # Asana [![Build Status][travis-image]][travis-url] [![Dependency Status][depstat-image]][depstat-url]

 A node.js client for the 1.0 version of the Asana API.

-This client is a thin client for the API which means it tries just to provide proxy methods for the API and does no local validation.
+## Design Decisions

+- **Thin Wrapper** This client is a thin wrapper which means that the client makes no attempt to verify the validity of the arguments locally.
+All errors are reported by the server.
+We include custom Error types which will contain the response from the server.
+- **Promises** Promises with [bluebird][bluebird] seem like the most neutral way to support node's various async paradigms.
+If you want promises, you get them by default.
+If you want callbacks, bluebird promises support `nodeify` which takes a callback as parameter.
+For generators and streams, [co][co] and [highland][highland] also support promises respectively.
+Beyond that, other major libraries such as mongoose, mocha, and elastic search also support promises through bluebird.

 ## Examples